-In Acts 16 the world changed.
 Paul was in Troas when he saw a vision.
 A man from Macedonia, an Eastern European, called for his help.
-Paul sailed the Aegean, and the Gospel moved from Asia to Europe.

-The first Christians were Africans and Asians, now the Europeans joined God's family.
-And over the next 1800 years Europe will be the hub of Christian activity.
+Paul sails the Aegean, and the Gospel moves from Asia to Europe.
+The first Christians were Africans and Asians, now Europeans join the family of God.

-For a thousand years Rome was Christianity's headquarters, until the seeds of Reformation sprout up everywhere...
+And over the next 1800 years Europe will be the hub of Christian activity...
+For a thousand years Rome was headquarters, until seeds of Reformation sprouted up everywhere...
 For a time Wittenberg, Zurich, Geneva were cities on a hill...
 By the 19th century England was the center of the modern missionary movement...

 But it all began in 50 AD when Paul blazed the trail onto European soil to share the Gospel.
-In Acts 16 he goes to Philippi.
-In Acts 17 he's back on the move!
+In Acts 16 Paul goes to Philippi.
+In Acts 17 he's back on the road!